hypertrace/hypertrace-docs-website/src/pages/docs/getting-started/instrumentation.md

 #### How it works?

-We have 3 flask API's here.
+We have 3 Flask API's here.
 API-1 communicates with API-2 and API-3 and API-2 talks to API-3.
 We are trying to implement classic microservices scenario here.
-Let's look a bit into those API's:
+Let's look a bit into those APIs:

 1. API-1